goiwai/hep-score/README.md

     container_exec: singularity
 ```

-All configuration parameters must be under the "hepscore_benchmark" key.
+All configuration parameters must be under the "hepscore" key.

 ### Parameters